hongquan/hbee-plain-lcd/README.md

 # HBee Plain LCD

-A small example of S3 + LCD.
+An example of ESP32-S3 firmware written in Rust, providing a GUI with Slint.

 This project can be simulated with [Wokwi](https://wokwi.com/).